wp-cool-tools/definitely-allow-mobile-zooming/README.txt

 This plugin does all the magic for you and your users zooming with your smartphone in your theme.

-Instead just adding a second viewport meta line in the header section of a page, I started with version 1.5.0 to add theme specific viewport replacement, if available.
+Instead, just adding a second viewport meta line in the header section of a page, I started with version 1.5.0 to add theme specific viewport replacement, if available.
-If you know theme which allows changes in the viewport by a filter, please write a commend in the [WordPress forum](http://wordpress.org/support/plugin/definitely-allow-mobile-zooming) and I will add the specific filter.
+If you know theme which allows changes in the viewport by a filter, please write a comment in the [WordPress forum](http://wordpress.org/support/plugin/definitely-allow-mobile-zooming) and I will add the specific filter.

 If you find yourself in trouble with this tiny plugin, don't hesitate to ask for [support](http://wordpress.org/support/plugin/definitely-allow-mobile-zooming).